bamru-truck/bamru_truck/netboot/NetBootPrep.md

 ## Creating and saving a net-bootable configuration

-1. Unplug the sd card, then plug it into your server.
+1. Unplug the sd card, then re-insert into your server.

 2. Run a configuration script to force the RPi kernel to netboot